droonga/droonga.org/tutorial/plugin-development/handler/index.md

 Here, in this tutorial, we are going to add a new custom `countRecords` command.
 At first, let's design it.

-The command reports the number of records about a specified table, for each partition.
+The command reports the number of records about a specified table, for each single volume.
 So it will help you to know how records are distributed in the cluster.
 Nothing is changed by the command, so it is a *read-only command*.